-What factors in your divorce can really drive up the total cost?
+What factors in your divorce can drive up the total cost?
 The Law Office of Bryan Fagan would like to share with you our thoughts on that subject in today's blog post.

 Measure the temperature of the disagreement between you and your spouse

 Is there an intense custody issue brewing in your divorce?
-Is there a dispute between you and your spouse regarding property and whether or not it should be considered community or a part of one of your separate estates?
-If so then you may be in for a long, messy divorce.
+Is there a dispute between you and your spouse regarding property and whether or not it should be considered a community or a part of one of your separate estates?
+If so, then you may be in for a long, messy divorce.